pedro-abundio-wang/deep-learning/README.md

 ## RNN

-Cho et al., 2014.
 On the properties of neural machine translation: Encoder-decoder approaches

-Chung et al., 2014.
 Empirical Evaluation of Gated Recurrent Neural Networks on Sequence Modeling

-Hochreiter & Schmidhuber 1997.
 Long short-term memory

-van der Maaten and Hinton., 2008.
 Visualizing data using t-SNE

-Mikolov et. al., 2013, Linguistic regularities in continuous space word representations
+Linguistic regularities in continuous space word representations

-Bengio et. al., 2003, A neural probabilistic language model
+A neural probabilistic language model

 [(Debiasing word embeddings) Man is to computer programmer as woman is to homemaker?](https://papers.nips.cc/paper/6228-man-is-to-computer-programmer-as-woman-is-to-homemaker-debiasing-word-embeddings.pdf)